-- 22) Work on the culture and ethos of the church and patterns of leadership, ministry and formation, undertaken on behalf of the Conference should pay explicit attention to the ethos of reflective supervision and the relationship between reflective supervision and the wider culture of ministry and church life. - 23) Those with responsibility for reviewing competence, complaints and discipline and safeguarding policies should review the appropriate ways in which Reports from reflective supervisors might be requested and used as evidence in relation to these processes. - 24) A list of resources and training opportunities to which supervisors might refer supervisees should be made available and kept updated on the supervision pages of the Methodist Church website, for example in the areas of wellbeing and conflict management. - 25) Standing Orders should be revised to standardise the use of the term 'supervision' and, where appropriate, include references to the reflective supervision policy. - 26) The connexional supervision budget should continue to support meetings of external supervisors for the purpose of listening to what God is saying to the church in the supervision space and to support the MCB as a learning organisation as we reflect on the implementation and extension of the RSP and to feed these reflections into the SRG; regional and district communities of practice should be encouraged to reflect together on what they hear God saying to the Church and to feed this back to District Chairs and DPCs.
+- 22) Work on the culture and ethos of the church and patterns of leadership, ministry and formation, undertaken on behalf of the Conference should pay explicit attention to the ethos of reflective supervision and the relationship between reflective supervision and the wider culture of ministry and church life. - 23) Standing Orders should be revised to standardise the use of the term 'supervision' and, where appropriate, include references to the reflective supervision policy. - 24) The connexional supervision budget should continue to support meetings of external supervisors for the purpose of listening to what God is saying to the church in the supervision space and to support the MCB as a learning organisation as we reflect on the implementation and extension of the RSP and to feed these reflections into the SRG; regional and district communities of practice should be encouraged to reflect together on what they hear God saying to the Church and to feed this back to district chairs and DPCs.